tapuaharel/matrix-homeserver-project/CONDUWUIT.md

 ## Configuration

-- Create and configure the conduwuit configuration file.
+- Create and configure the conduwuit configuration file (only the lines that I have modified)

     ```sh
     sudo vim /etc/conduwuit/conduwuit.toml